China in a surprise announcement says it is eliminating annual news conference by premier

-BEIJING (AP) — The Chinese government said Monday it is eliminating an annual news conference by the premier that was one of the only times a top Chinese leader took questions from the news media.
+BEIJING (AP) — China's government said Monday it is eliminating an annual news conference by the premier that was one of the rare times a top Chinese leader took questions from journalists.

-Lou Qinjian, the spokesperson for the National People's Congress, said on the eve of the opening of the annual session of the legislature that Premier Li Qiang would not hold a news conference at the conclusion of the meeting, as has been customary.
+Lou Qinjian, the spokesperson for the National People's Congress, said on the eve of the opening of the legislature's annual session that Premier Li Qiang would not hold a news conference at the conclusion of the weeklong meeting, as has been customary.

+The move appears to be in line with a diminishing of the premier’s power, and that of the government bureaucracy generally, as the Communist Party and leader Xi Jinping centralize control of the nation’s affairs, said Alfred Wu, an associate professor at the National University of Singapore.

+“Because the structure now is the party leads, the premier is more like an implementer of the party’s orders, so no longer so important,” he said.
+“That’s the main message.”

 “If there are no special circumstances, the premier’s press conference will not be held in the next few years,” he said, without further explanation.